Audit Guide

 Why Database Auditing Matters

-Database auditing is critical for detecting unauthorized access, monitoring administrator actions, and ensuring traceability of all operations involving sensitive data.
-This is especially important in industries subject to regulations such as GDPR, SOX, HIPAA, and PCI DSS, where proving control over data access is legally required.
+Database auditing plays an essential role in identifying unauthorized access, tracking administrator activity, and maintaining a clear record of operations performed on sensitive data.
+This capability becomes particularly important for organizations operating under regulations such as GDPR, SOX, HIPAA, and PCI DSS, where maintaining visibility over data access is a mandatory requirement.

 What is DataSunrise Data Audit?